myungjinlee/GLYCO/README.md

           MET&nbsp; B&nbsp; 196<br />
           ASP&nbsp; C&nbsp; 305<br />

        The output is "ep_glysum.txt" which has summation of number of glycan atoms of the input epitope.
+This value is sum of number of glycan atoms per epitope residues and excluded the overlapped, redundant glycan atoms per epitope.
        Once you calculate buried surface area of your epitope and divide ep_glysum by the buried surface area, you can get epitope-glycan coverage.
 Calculating buried surface area is not provided by GLYCO, but there are many ways you can estimate the surface area such as Pisa(https://www.ebi.ac.uk/msd-srv/prot_int/cgi-bin/piserver) or making your own script.

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in your HPC system. <br />